davidfekke/fek.io/src/blog/2022-10-16/how-to-run-unit-tests-for-ios-swift-packages.md

 ## Swift Packages and Xcode

 Xcode no longer requires an `xcodeproj` project folder in order to open packages.
 You can open your project by either typing `xed .` in the terminal at the root of your project or by opening your folder directly in Xcode.
-In order to run tests in Fastlane, we will need a `xcodeproj` file.
+In order to run tests in Fastlane, we will need a `xcodeproj` folder.
 Here is the SPM command that you can use to generate a the `xcodeproj` folder.

 ```shell
 swift package generate-xcodeproj